makeplane/docs/src/pages/docker-compose.md

 This is the confirmation that all images were downloaded and the services are up & running.

 You have successfully self hosted `Plane` instance.
-Access the application by going to IP or domain you have configured it (e.g `https://plane.example.com:8080` or `http://[IP-ADDRESS]:8080`)
+Access the application by going to IP or domain you have configured it on (e.g `https://plane.example.com:8080` or `http://[IP-ADDRESS]:8080`)

 ---

-### Stopping the Server
+### Stopping the server

 In case you want to make changes to `.env` variables, we suggest you to stop the services before doing that.

-Lets again run the `./setup.sh` command.
+Let's again run the `./setup.sh` command.
 You will again be prompted with the below options.
-This time select `3` to stop the sevices
+This time select `3` to stop the services

 ```
-Select a Action you want to perform:
+Select an Action you want to perform:
    1) Install
    2) Start
    3) Stop